aixoss/aix-puppet/README.md

  #### Custom type : fix (provider : flrtvc)
+ ##### Parameters
+   - <b>provider</b> : this parameter is not mandatory, if mentioned it needs to contain name of the provider implementing the 'fix' custom type, therefore the value needs to be :
+   <b>flrtvc</b>.
+   - <b>ensure</b> : to control flow of execution, this parameter can take two values, either
+   <b>present</b> or <b>absent</b>.
+By default <b>present</b> is assumed.
+   If set the <b>present</b>, efix are installed by running all steps.
+If set to <b>absent</b>, efix are removed.
+   - <b>name</b> : to uniquely identify the fix to be performed.
+You can have several 'fix' clauses in your manifests/init.pp, each of them being uniquely identified.
+   - to_step : : to control flow of execution up to a given step.
+Possible values :
+   <b>installFlrtvc</b>, <b>runFlrtvc</b>, <b>parseFlrtvc</b>, <b>downloadFixes</b>,
+   <b>checkFixes</b>, <b>buildResource</b>, <b>installResource</b>.
+All these steps are
+   performed in the provided order, but you can interrupt execution afetr any given step.
+   By default, <b>installResource</b> is assumed, meaning all steps are done.
+You can perform flrtvc execution until the step you choose, by setting this parameter to the desired step.
+   - targets : names of the LPARs on which to perform flrtvc steps.
+   - clean  : if clean needs to be done before running or not.
+Two possible values for this parameter : <b>yes</b> and <b>no</b>.
+By default, <b>yes</b> is assumed, meaning all previous results of any flrtvc runs (which are persited into yaml files) are not kept, and computed again.
+If ever you want to spare time, and reuse previous flrtvc results, or if you want or run flrtvc step by step (refer to 'to_step' parameter), you can keep previous results by setting this parameter to 'no'.
+   - <b>root</b> : root directory to store results of flrtvc download.
+This root directory should reside on a file system separated from the one which hosts the system itself.
+This root directory needs to be large enough to contain efix updates, and should be a exportable file system, so that NIM can build NIM lpp_source resource and perform a mount from the remote LPARs.
+   By default <b>/tmp</b> is assumed.
+   - type : type of desired efix.
+Possible values : <b>hiper</b>, <b>sec</b>, <b>all</b>.
+By default,
+   <b>all</b> is assumed, meaning all possible efix are installed.
+ ##### Explanations
  The aim of this provider is to provide appropriate eFix installations using flrtvc functionality to compute eFix to be installable, and NIM push functionality to install eFix.<br> "root" parameter is used as download directory : it should be an ad-hoc file system dedicated to